isomorphic-git/isomorphic-git/README.md

 So rather than relying on the `fs` and `http` modules, `isomorphic-git` lets you bring your own file system and HTTP client.

 If you're using `isomorphic-git` in node, you use the native `fs` module and the provided node HTTP client.
+Note: `fs/promises` won't work out of the box, you'll have to pass in the raw `fs` module.

 ```js
 // node.js example